JuliaIntervals/ValidatedNumerics.jl/docs/usage.md

 $$[a, b] := \{ a \le x \le b \} \subseteq \mathbb{R}.$$

 ## Creating intervals
-Intervals are created using the `@interval` macro, which takes one or two expressions:
+BareIntervals are created using the `@interval` macro, which takes one or two expressions:
 ```
 julia> using ValidatedNumerics